 EEA-qualified pharmacists

-• is from an EEA country listed in Annex V, section 5.6.2 of Directive 2005/36/EC
+• is from a country listed in Annex V, section 5.6.2 of Directive 2005/36/EC

-• was started after the reference date specified against the EEA country in which your qualification was awarded
+• was started after the reference date specified against the country in which your qualification was awarded

 • complies with all the minimum training requirements described in Article 44 of Directive 2005/36/EC